Click on the Indicators below for More Information

 Data Source:

-Between 2016 and 2021 in pCO2 showed a significant increasing trend and is at the upper range of historical values.
+Between 2019 and 2024 pCO2 showed a significant increasing trend and was similar to historical values.

-Description of Time Series: Between 2016 and 2021 in pCO2 showed a significant increasing trend and is at the upper range of historical values.
-The estimated uncertainty of the pCO2 values used to compute this regional average is ±18 μatm.
+Description of Time Series: Between 2019 and 2024 pCO2 showed a significant increasing trend and was similar to historical values.

 Description of Sea Surface pCO2: